PaddyMcGlone/codemcglone.github.io/_posts/2019-08-08-Interfaces-PartDeux-Polymorphism.markdown

 This method doesn’t need to know how each shape does it, its role is to simply pass through the list and request it’s drawn on screen.

-    // This is Polymorphism, Draw() knows how to handle each Public void DrawShapes(List<Shape> shapes)
+    // This is Polymorphism, Draw() knows how to handle each shape Public void DrawShapes(List<Shape> shapes)
     {
 	    Foreach(var shape in shapes)